ronanlevesque/ronanlevesque/src/pages/articles/2020-04-20-react-and-atomic-css.md

 Atomic and React share the same principles about componentization and modularity of code.
 Combined, they offer a solid way to build maintainable applications while keeping a low technical debt.
 For me, this really is the future of CSS.

-Do you think otherwise?
+Thinking otherwise?
 Let’s discuss it on [Twitter](https://twitter.com/ronanlevesque)!